Chetan11-dev/vscode-deleted-file-recovery/README.md

 **VSCode Deleted File Recovery Tool**

-This handy tool helps you recover deleted files within your VSCode History.
+This tool helps you recover deleted files from your VSCode History.

 **Features:**